MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ---

-## Dissociate user assigned managed identities for existing servers
+## Dissociate user assigned managed identities to existing servers

 The service supports dissociating user assigned managed identities which are associated to an instance of Azure Database for PostgreSQL flexible server.